 VII.
-Qualified Inspector Certification - Final Stabilization:

-I hereby certify that all disturbed areas have achieved final stabilization as of the general permit, and that all temporary, structural erosion and sedin been removed.
-Furthermore, I understand that certifying false, incorrect of violation of the referenced permit and the laws of the State of New York a criminal, civil and/or administrative proceedings. nent control measures have or inaccurate information is a
+Qualified Inspector Certification - Final Stabilization: I hereby certify that all disturbed areas have achieved final stabilization as defined in the current version of the general permit, and that all temporary, structural erosion and sediment control measures have been removed.
+Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.
 Printed Name:

-Title/Position:

-Signature: Date:

 VIII.
-Qualified Inspector Certification - Post-construction Stormwat er Management Practice(s):
+Qualified Inspector Certification - Post-construction Stormwater Management Practice(s):

-I hereby certify that all post-construction stormwater management practic conformance with the SWPPP.
-Furthermore, I understand that certifying information is a violation of the referenced permit and the laws of the Star subject me to criminal, civil and/or administrative proceedings. false, incorrect or inaccurate
+I hereby certify that all post-construction stormwater management practices have been constructed in conformance with the SWPPP.
+Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.

 Printed Name:

-Title/Position:

-Signature: Date:

 IX.
 Owner or Operator Certification

 I hereby certify that this document was prepared by me or under my direction or supervision.
 My determination, based upon my inquiry of the person(s) who managed the construction activity, or those persons directly responsible for gathering the information, is that the information provided in this document is true, accurate and complete.
 Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.

 Printed Name:

-Title/Position:

-Signature: Date: